Xenogents/LegionSolver-AlphaGo/README.md

 Experimental attempt to improve the LegionSolver repository by using an implementation of the AlphaGo architecture.
-Training is very slow and worse than existing algorithms so project will be discontinued.